 Harvard Pilgrim Health Care Institute (HPHCI), located in Boston, Massachusetts, will serve as the coordinating center for the study.
-HPHCI staff or contractors will be responsible for a Background rate estimates are based upon historical data among pregnant persons administered routine vaccinations (influenza, COVID-19, Tdap) in our RCA study population during the period 2018-2022.
+HPHCI staff or contractors will be responsible for

-writing and distributing SAS programs that can be used to evaluate the data included in databases at participating data RPs.
+PFIZER CONFIDENTIAL CT24-WI-GL02-RF02 5.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study 01-Aug-2023 Page 47 of 82 writing and distributing SAS programs that can be used to evaluate the data included in databases at participating data RPs.
 The distributed network will allow data RPs to maintain physical and operational control of their data while allowing use of the data to meet the study needs.
 HPHCI will maintain a secure, distributed, querying web-based portal to enable secure distribution of analytic queries, data transfer, and document storage.
 The system will meet all required State and Federal security guidelines for health data (eg, Federal Information Security Management Act (FISMA), Health Insurance Portability and Accountability Act of 1996), specifically FISMA compliant for FISMA security controls as specified in the National Institute of Standards and Technology (NIST) Special Publication 800-53 (NIST and Joint Task Force Transformation Initiative, 2021).